BadEggProductDetails/AddToCart-BestSellers/README.md

 # Clone of Newegg Add To Cart and Best Sellers

-This repository contains the sourcecode for a single component of a clone of NewEgg.com, built with a microservice architecture.
-The component is designed as a full stack service and includes a database and web server which serves a client application and a restful api.
+A single component of a clone of NewEgg.com, built with a microservice architecture.
+The component is designed as a full stack service and includes a web server, which serves a client application and a restful api.
+It was deleloped on a team where each engineer contributed an app that served via proxy as a single product details page.

-For this project, a team of developers each contributed individual components which were combined into a full listing page.
-To view the complete listing application, check out the related listing page repo.
+# About the Project

+This repository is the result of optimizations that were made on an inherited code base in an effort to prepare the system for web level traffic.
+Key optimizations include server side rendering, caching of popular database requests, bundle compresssion, and containerization for deployment on kubernetes.

 # Technical Information